peterdyson/Senior-Project/README.md

 This is very interesting.
 I tried to import the library by including both a statement saying its dependent on the color picker.
 Then that didn't work for some reason.
 So I tried to putting an include "color picker file name" in the gradle settings.
 That fixed a lot of the problems but not all of them.
 I feel like I'm still missing some part of the library but I don't know where to look to get it.
 Also including the file name generated three new files.
 So now I have the app file, a color picker file, a com.github.QuadFlask, and a 0.0.10 file.
 The last three files are all blank tho.
 But when I tried to copy the color picker dialogue into the file, most of its still says there's an error.

 I think I was finally successful in installing the library into my build.
 There are still several problems with the build but hopefully I can fix those tomorrow.
 This project is incredibly frustrating.

+######May 12, 2016

+I'm going to start making a set of goals at the beginning of each day so that I have a set stopping point.
+Today my goals are to add the three buttons to the Color Picker app and to learn about hexadecimal colors and how android reads them.
+I have abandoned the idea of building my own app from the ground up and have chosen instead to modify the Color Picker to do what I want it to.
+Hopefully this will allow me to be more successful in this project.